 Stay Home if You’re Sick: If you are sick, it’s essential that you stay home to prevent spreading the virus.
 Do not leave your house unless it’s for essential medical care or essential errands.
 Since anyone you’ve had close contact with is likely infected as well, it is best to let them know and to advise them to quarantine.

-All New Yorkers should get a COVID-19 diagnostic test, especially if you’ve been participating in larger social gatherings such as protests.
+All New Yorkers should regularly get tested for COVID-19, especially if you’ve been participating in larger social gatherings.
 New York City has expanded free testing and is increasing the number community testing sites across the city.
 Visit NYC.gov for more information.

 Coronaviruses are a large family of viruses that cause mild illnesses like a cold, to more serious illnesses like pneumonia.